 Note: If the room is extremely difficult to crank, depressing the slide out switch may help release the brake.

-To bring the room in, simply hit the switch, or manually crank the room in.
-Be sure to secure the travel latches and retract the stabilizing jacks before moving the unit.
+To bring the room in, depress the switch in the "in" position until the room is fully retracted, or manually crank the room in.
+Be sure to retract the stabilizing jacks before moving the unit.